-AND NOW, to wit, this 13th day of March, 2012, this matter having come before the Court for a non-jury trial, the Court finds IN FAVOR of the Plaintiffs, Lawrence M. McCullion and Pamela J. McCullion, and AGAINST the Defendant, Caroline L. Smith, as to Counts I, II, III, IV and VII of the Complaint, IN FAVOR of the Plaintiffs and AGAINST the Defendants, Howard R. Smith, II and Leslie R. Smith, as to Count II of the Complaint, IN FAVOR of the Defendants Howard R. Smith, II and Leslie R. Smith, as to Counts I, IN FAVOR of the Defendant, Caroline L. Smith, and

-AGAINST the Plaintiffs as to Count VI of the Complaint, and IN FAVOR of the Plaintiffs and AGAINST the Defendants on the Defendants' Counterclaim.
+AND NOW, to wit, this 16th day of March, 2012, this matter having come before the Court for a non-jury trial, the Court finds IN FAVOR of the Plaintiffs, Lawrence M. McCullion and Pamela J. McCullion, and AGAINST the Defendant, Caroline L. Smith, as to Counts I, II, III, IV and VII of the Complaint, IN FAVOR of the Plaintiffs and AGAINST the Defendants, Howard R. Smith, II and Leslie R. Smith, as to Count II of the Complaint, IN FAVOR of the Defendants Howard R. Smith, II and Leslie R. Smith, and AGAINST the Plaintiffs as to Counts V, VI and VII of the Complaint, IN FAVOR of the Defendant, Caroline L. Smith, and AGAINST the Plaintiffs as to Count VI of the Complaint, and IN FAVOR of the Plaintiffs and AGAINST the Defendants on the Defendants' Counterclaim.